Personnel Security FAQs

 (18) Can I privately discuss the substance of my case with the Administrative Judge before the Hearing?

 Yes.
-There will be a prehearing telephone conference that will include you (and/or your representative), the DOE Counsel and the Administrative Judge.
-This call will take place at least a week before the hearing and will likely be arranged as a three-way conference call.
+There will be a prehearing telephone conference that will include you (and/or your representative), the DOE Counsel, and the Administrative Judge.
+This call will take place at least a week before the hearing and will likely be arranged as a three-way video call.
 During this call, you and the DOE Counsel will discuss the issues that will be raised at the hearing, the witnesses, what they will testify about, and the order in which they should be called.
-The Administrative Judge may also explain what he or she thinks the main security concerns in your case are.
-During the prehearing telephone conference, you, the DOE Counsel and the Administrative Judge will create a reasonable schedule for calling the witnesses, in order to suit the convenience of the witnesses and the parties.
+The Administrative Judge may also explain what they think the main security concerns in your case are.
+During the prehearing conference, you, the DOE Counsel and the Administrative Judge will create a reasonable schedule for calling the witnesses, in order to suit the convenience of the witnesses and the parties.
+This call is also important for ensuring that you understand how the video call program works and are able to use it during the hearing.

 (20) Will there be other opportunities for me to talk with both the Administrative Judge and the DOE Counsel?